-Prexigebersen is targeted at the protein Grb2.
-Antisense inhibition of Grb2 interrupts the signals between mutated and activated receptors that connect to a well-known cancer associated switch called Ras protein.
-Inhibition of Grb2 suppresses cancer cells propagation and does not result in adverse events typically observed with receptor inhibitors or Ras pathway inhibitors.
+Prexigebersen is targeted at the protein Grb2, a bridging protein between activated and mutated cellular kinases and the proteins involved in cell propagation, and in particular, a well-known cancer associated switch called Ras protein.
+When mutations occur that activate these kinases, the cell propagates uncontrollably, via Grb2, and this results in disease progression.
+Antisense inhibition of Grb2 interrupts the signals between mutated and activated receptors that connect to the Ras protein.
+This inhibition suppresses cancer cell propagation and does not result in adverse events typically observed with receptor inhibitors or Ras pathway inhibitors.
 We believe that prexigebersen has the potential to be an ideal combination for any number of cancer therapeutics where the Ras pathway is aberrantly activated and patient fitness is a major concern, such as in AML.

-Indications for Acute Myeloid Leukemia (AML), Myelodysplastic Syndrome (MDS)
+Indications for Acute Myeloid Leukemia (AML)

 AML - Background and Common Treatments.
 AML is the rapid accumulation of immature myeloid cells in the blood, resulting in a drop of the other cell types such as red blood cells and platelets.
 The expansion of immature monocytes leaves the patient unable to fight infection.
 If AML is left untreated, it usually results in death within three months.
 AML incidence increases with age, with more than 50% of the cases in people age 60 or older.
-AML is the most common acute leukemia in adults, and the National Cancer Institute estimates that approximately 20,000 new cases occur each year (Figure 3).
+AML is the most common acute leukemia in adults, and the National Cancer Institute estimates that approximately 20,050 new cases occur each year (Figure 2).
 The cure rate is between 5 to 15% in older adults, and those who cannot receive the standard course of chemotherapy have an average survival rate of five to ten months.
-Prior to venetoclax approval, the frontline low-intensity therapies for elderly AML patients were LDAC, decitabine or azacytidine (the latter two drugs are DNA hypomethylating agents).
-The FDA recently granted approval of venetoclax (a Bcl-2 inhibitor) for the newly diagnosed AML patients aged 75 years and older or adults who cannot be treated with intensive induction chemotherapy.
+Prior to venetoclax approval, the frontline low-intensity therapies for elderly AML patients were LDAC, decitabine or azacytidine.
+Venetoclax (a Bel-2 inhibitor) is approved for newly diagnosed AML patients aged 75 years and older or adults who cannot be treated with intensive induction chemotherapy.
 Venetoclax is used in combination with LDAC, decitabine or azacytidine.
-Mutation in the Bcl-2 binding domain, which reduces venetoclax's ability to bind to Bcl-2, has been linked with venetoclax resistance in CLL patients.
+Mutation in the Bel-2 binding domain, which reduces venetoclax's ability to bind to Bel-2, has been linked with venetoclax resistance in CLL patients.
 Such venetoclax resistance may also occur in AML patients.
 AML remains an area of high unmet need for both the relapsed and the de novo elderly population who are typically ineligible for induction therapy.

-Figure 3.
+Figure 2.
 Basic Statistics for AML